sc0v0ne/LearnAI/ml/mlflow.md

 Now, we can use the function query to do inference.

-- We serialize our test_dataframe as a JSON string.
+- We serialize the test_dataframe as a JSON string.

-- We send a query to our model and inspect the response.
+- We send a query to the model and inspect the response.

 ```py
     # Convert the test DataFrame to JSON with different data orientations (Records)